Xi underscores CPC's people-oriented attribute

 Xi made the remarks while visiting the home of a descendant of the protagonist of a revolutionary story, in the village of Shazhou, Chenzhou City.

-The descendant told Xi that his family has shaken off poverty and their life has been improved a lot.
+The descendant told Xi that his family has shaken off poverty and their lives have improved a lot.

 Xi said that the changes illustrate the people-oriented nature of the CPC and the Party delivers on its promises.